-This instructor-led course, offered as part of RFID4U's Fast Track series, teaches software application developers how to build the next generation of rich, interactive RFID applications for passive ultrahigh-frequency (UHF) RFID readers and peripherals.
+This instructor-led course, part of RFID4U's Fast-Track series, teaches software application developers how to build the next generation of rich, interactive RFID applications for passive UHF readers and peripherals.

-Hands-on exercises provided throughout the course are designed to offer students an opportunity to gain practical experience with the skills and concepts covered in the lectures, and include such topics as how to optimally capture reads in different scenarios, such as conveyor belts, door portals, forklifts and handheld devices.
+Hands-on exercises provided throughout the course are designed to offer students an opportunity to gain practical experience with the skills and concepts covered during the lectures, and include such topics as how to optimally capture reads in different scenarios, like conveyor belts, door portals, forklifts, handheld devices.
 In addition, participants will learn how to make decisions regarding performance and scalability, by selecting native API programming (including vendors SDKs) versus middleware.
-In addition, participants will understand various structures, such as ROSpec, AISpecs AccessSpec and RFSurveySpec, available via EPCglobal's Low-Level Reader Protocol (LLRP).
+Participants will also understand structures such as ROSpec, AISpecs AccessSpec and RFSurveySpec, available via EPCglobal's Low Level Reader Protocol (LLRP).

-The course, a combination of lecture and hands-on lab exercises, will provide various ways to programmatically control RFID fixed and handheld readers, printers and GPIO devices—either directly, or via Open Process Control (OPC) servers.
-Participants will develop a working understanding of proven methodologies, based on best practices, industry-proven processes and the instructor's practical experiences.
+The course, a combination of lectures and hands-on lab exercises, will provide various ways to programmatically control fixed and handheld RFID readers, printers and GPIO devices—either directly or via Open Process Control (OPC) Servers.
+Participants will develop a working understanding of proven methodologies based on best practices, industry-proven processes and the instructor's practical experiences.

-After a brief technical overview of RFID programming concepts related to the design and deployment of RFID solutions, you'll learn how to identify key the architectural components necessary to deploy a scalable RFID solution.
-You will also learn and use various tools and techniques to design and manage the entire RFID application-development process.
+After a brief technical overview of RFID programming concepts related to the design and deployment of RFID solutions, attendees will learn how to identify the key architectural components necessary to deploy a scalable RFID solution.
+In addition, the course will explain how to use various tools and techniques to design and manage the entire RFID application-development process.

-Class participants will be provided with hands-on experience with the latest RFID devices and cutting-edge RFID labs.
-Attendees will be given sample code examples that may be used “as is,” or that can be modified to jumpstart custom applications.
+Class participants will receive hands-on experience with the latest RFID devices and cutting-edge RFID labs.
+Participants will also be provided with sample code examples that they can either use as is, or modify to jumpstart custom applications.

-This course is appropriate for expert programmers, as well as for beginners.
-If you have prior knowledge of C or some other Object Oriented Language, such as Python, Ruby on Rails, Java or C#, it will make learning that much easier.
+This course is appropriate for skilled programmers, as well as beginners.
+If you have prior knowledge of C or any other Object Oriented Language, like Python, Ruby on Rails, Java or C#, it will make learning that much easier.
 However, participants should already possess certain prerequisite skills, which can be gained from completing the foundational RFID courses available from RFID4U, or through work experience.
-Participants should have a working knowledge of:
+The participant should have a working knowledge of:

 These prerequisites are important!
-Participants arriving without them will likely achieve less than optimal progress during training.
+Participants arriving without them will probably achieve less than optimal progress during the training.

-RFID4U (established in March 1999) is an SBA 8(a)-certified, vendor-agnostic RFID implementation and software development company that provides RFID solutions, consulting, training and services, working globally with commercial and government organizations.
-Clients include DHS, DLA, NSA, NIST, NIH, the Bureau of Census, Northrop Grumman, Unisys, Harris Corp., Lockheed Martin, IBM, Hewlett-Packard, Dole Foods and many others.
-RFID4U's products and services improve business processes in which identification, authentication and automation are key concerns.
-RFID4U adds value to an organization by way of improved labor efficiency, better inventory management across supply chains, increased product integrity and reduced shrinkage.
+RFID4U, established in March 1999, is an SBA 8(a)–certified, vendor-agnostic RFID implementation and software development company providing RFID solutions, consulting, training and services, working globally with commercial and government organizations.
+Clients include DHS, DLA, NSA, NIST, NIH, the Bureau of Census, Northrop Grumman, Unisys, Harris Corp., Lockheed Martin, IBM, HP, Dole Foods and many others.
+RFID4U's products and services improve business processes for which identification, authentication and automation are key concerns.
+RFID4U adds value to organizations by way of improved labor efficiency, better inventory management across the supply chain, increased product integrity and reduced shrinkage.